fdufnews/SMART_Response_BASIC/README.md

 -------------
 1: A SMART Response XE terminal.

-2: (Optional) A Piezoelectric buzzer for keyboard clicks and other sounds.
+2: (Optional) A Piezoelectric buzzer for keyboard clicks and other sounds [see hack on the github of the hardware](https://github.com/fdufnews/SMART-Response-XE-schematics).

-5: (Optional) An LED to show some status or debug software.
+5: (Optional) An LED to show some status or to help debug software [see hack on the github of the hardware](https://github.com/fdufnews/SMART-Response-XE-schematics).

 Getting Started
 ---------------
 1: Download the zip file, unpack and copy the *folder* to your arduino sketches directory.

-2: Install the PS/2 keyboard library if required.
-I've included the version I used in the zip file.

-3: Install the SSD1306ASCII library.
-The normal Adafruit library is too RAM hungry for this project, so I'm using a massively cut down driver instead.
-I've modified this library a bit to get fast SPI transfers which improved the screen updating speed by a factor of about 4.
-The modified version is included in the zip file.

-For both libraries, unzip the files and copy the *folder* to your arduino libraries directory.

-4: Check your wiring corresponds to the pins in the comments/defines at the top of the Arduino_BASIC file.
+2: Install the [SMART response XE library](https://github.com/fdufnews/SMART-Response-XE-Low_level) it is [bitbank2's library](https://github.com/bitbank2/SmartResponseXE) with some modification.
+Unzip the file and copy the *folder* in a hardware directory as explained in the redme.md of the library.

 BASIC Language
 --------------